Maintenance and repairs to your home

 Planned program of works

 Most maintenance is carried out under a planned program of works.
-Your local FACS office can tell you what maintenance work is planned for your home.

 The annual compliance assessment information will be used to identify what work is required on your home.
 These details will inform the planned program of works.